ufo-kit/nova-wave-server/README.md

 The client has to

-1. POST a request to /maps with a JSON body describing the bounding box and output parameters.
+1. POST a request to `/maps` with a JSON body describing the bounding box and output parameters.
-2. The POST request returns a Location header to a /queue/<id> URL
+2. Follow the location header to a `/queue/<id>` URL as a result of the successful POST request.
-3. The client asks the /queue/<id> resource if slice map generation is finished or still going on
+3. GET the `/queue/<id>` resource if slice map generation is finished or still going on.
-4. If successful the /queue/<id> resource returns a Location header to /maps/<id> containing the slice map
+4. Follow the location header `/queue/<id>` to `/maps/<id>` containing the slice map

 See the `test.py` script for an example.